GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-categories/en.md

 The category taxonomies that can be queried must be explicitly configured.
 This can be done in 2 places.

-In the Schema Configuration applied to the endpoint, by selecting option `"Use custom configuration"` under "Customize configuration, or use default from Settings?" and then selecting the desired items:
+In the Schema Configuration applied to the endpoint, by selecting option `"Use custom configuration"` under "Customize configuration?
+(Or use default from Settings?)" and then selecting the desired items:

 ![Selecting the allowed category taxonomies in the Schema Configuration](../../images/categories-schema-configuration-queryable-taxonomies.png "Selecting the allowed category taxonomies in the Schema Configuration")